gabrielsoltz/metahub/README.md

 - `4.2 Ensure no security groups allow ingress from 0.0.0.0/0 to port 3389`

-Now imagine that SG is not in use.
+Now, imagine that SG is not in use.
 In that case, Security Hub will show an additional fourth finding for your resource!

 - `EC2.22 Unused EC2 security groups should be removed`